Cocaine

 overcome his depression.
 This overpowering addiction can cause the addict to

-do anything to get cocaine.
 Recent studies on cocaine and addiction have shown that, during periods of

 abstinence from cocaine use, the memory of the euphoria associated with cocaine,